By Todd A. Ward, PhD, BCBA-D

 To read more about the study, the full text is available at the hyperlink above.

 Let us know what you think about the study in the comments below.
-Also, consider subscribing to bSci21 via email to receive the latest articles directly to your inbox!
+Also, consider subscribing to bSci21 via email to receive the latest articles, and free monthly issues, directly to your inbox!